-Exhibit 1 shows the general extent of the TCE plume originating from the former Stringfellow site with detectable concentrations of TCE greater than or equal to 0.5 μ gl, as delineated by the Chino Basin Watermaster (Watermaster) for the 2022 State of the Basin Report.2 The plume is approximately 3.2 miles long and 0.3 miles wide and extends from Zone 1 to the midpoint of Zone 4 near the Community Wellhead Treatment System.
+Exhibit 1 shows the general extent of the TCE plume originating from the former Stringfellow site with detectable concentrations of TCE greater than or equal to 0.5 $\mu$ gl, as delineated by the Chino Basin Watermaster (Watermaster) for the 2022 State of the Basin Report.
+The plume is approximately 3.2 miles long and 0.3 miles wide and extends from Zone 1 to the midpoint of Zone 4 near the Community Wellhead Treatment System.

-Exhibit 1 also shows the general extent of the perchlorate plume originating from the Stringfellow site with concentrations greater than or equal to 6 μgl, as delineated in the 2020 Annual Groundwater Monitoring and Remedy Effectiveness Evaluation Report.3 The perchlorate plume extends from Zone 1 approximately 0.94 miles south/southwest to Zone 3, and then extends again through Zone 4 approximately 3.6 miles to just north of the Santa Ana River.
+Exhibit 1 also shows the general extent of the perchlorate plume originating from the Stringfellow site with concentrations greater than or equal to 6 μgl, as delineated in the 2020 Annual Groundwater Monitoring and Remedy Effectiveness Evaluation Report.
+The perchlorate plume extends from Zone 1 approximately 0.94 miles south/southwest to Zone 3, and then extends again through Zone 4 approximately 3.6 miles to just north of the Santa Ana River.
 The width of the perchlorate plume varies between approximately 0.1 and 1 mile.
 There are also several smaller perchlorate plumes to the east and west of the main plume as shown in Exhibit 1.
 The source of these plumes is undetermined.
-Investigations in USEPA Areas 1 and 2 have indicated that there are also sources of perchlorate located upstream and lateral to the Stringfellow site that are contributing to the groundwater plume in addition to the perchlorate originating from the Stringfellow site.^{4,5}
+Investigations by the USEPA in USEPA Areas 1 and 2 indicated that there are sources of perchlorate located upstream and lateral to the Stringfellow site that are contributing to the groundwater plume in addition to the perchlorate originating from the Stringfellow site.
+In 2022, the DTSC submitted a technical memorandum titled Sources of Perchlorate in Pyrite Canyon, Riverside County, California to the USEPA which identifies additional sources of perchlorate and calculates the perchlorate mass being contributed to the plume by each source.
+The technical memorandum concludes that the majority of perchlorate in